CT 29

 In Westchester County, New York State Route 124 dates back to 1930, originally extending from Pound Ridge to Brewster.
 In 1966, New York extended the route to the Connecticut state line, connecting with Connecticut's Route 29.
 To provide consistent numbering, Connecticut renumbered Route 29 to Route 124.

-Connecticut changed two other routes that year at the New York line:
+Connecticut changed two other routes in 1966 at the New York line:

 By 1970, however, New York had eliminated its segment of Route 124 leading to the state line, although the highway still exists further north.